Trampolining for Kids – Benefits and Risks

 4. Improves Posture

-To maintain balance on a trampoline, the kid has to be constantly aware of their centre of gravity.
+To maintain balance on a trampoline, the kid must constantly know their centre of gravity.
 Bouncing also requires stronger muscles.
 So, as kids learn trampolining, their muscles, spine, and joints become stronger.
 This increases their core strength and balance.
 As a result of these things combined, their posture improves.

 5. Builds Physical Fitness

-Trampolining improves physical fitness.
-It is a way of making exercise fun.
-As they bounce on the trampoline, the kids move their bodies a lot and exercise without realizing it.
-Some studies say ten minutes of bouncing on a trampoline is almost equal to thirty minutes of running.
+Trampolining improves physical fitness and makes exercise fun.
+As they bounce on the trampoline, the kids move their bodies and exercise without realising it.
+Some studies say ten minutes of bouncing on a trampoline equals thirty minutes of running.
 So, for kids and adults, a trampoline is a means of fun and play and is a good way of keeping fit and healthy.

 6. Improves Coordination

-To maintain coordination and balance while jumping up and down on a trampoline, a kid needs to control different limbs and muscles of their body.
-The combined action of bouncing, maintaining balance, and concentration to adjust their position, helps the kid improve their coordination.
+A kid needs to control different limbs and muscles to maintain coordination and balance while jumping up and down on a trampoline.
+Combining bouncing, maintaining balance, and concentrating to adjust their position helps the kid improve their coordination.

 7. Boosts Energy Level

 As a kid bounces on a trampoline, more oxygen is inhaled and carried around in the bloodstream throughout the body.
-The increased oxygen instantly boosts the energy levels and makes the kid more alert.
+The increased oxygen instantly boosts energy levels and alerts the kid.
 So, to help your child become more active, get them on a trampoline.

 8. Healthier Cardiovascular System